Last Updated on by

 The good news is, you can easily prevent chafing with two important steps:

-- Wear running or sport specific exercise clothing and socks.
+- As mentioned above, wear running or sport specific exercise clothing and socks.
 They will typically be made of sweat wicking material and have less and/or flat seams, to help prevent chafing.

 - Use an anti chafing lubricant, like Body Glide.
 Body Glide works everywhere, including feet, thighs, underarms, nipples, even faces exposed to wind and cold (yes, unfortunately all of these places are prone to chafing!)